moonhappy/template-hx4-lib/README.md

 5. Run "HXCPP: Setup" from VS Code command palette (`F1` or `CMD+SHIFT+P`).
 6. Restart VS Code (just to be safe), then hit `F5` to initiate build and run debug of the unit tests.

-After the inital steps are completed, you don't need do these steps again.
+After the initial steps are completed, you don't need do these steps again.

 ## Testing: CLI